ruicatxiao/Automated_Bulk_Segregant_Analysis/README.md

 ## Description

 Automated Bulk Segregant Analysis (ABSA) is a pipeline designed to streamline the Bulk Segregant Analysis (BSA) workflow for Cryptosporidium crossings genomic data.
 It automates a series of bioinformatics tools and processes, enhancing efficiency, reproducibility, and scalability.
 This pipeline is a streamlined implementation of Dr. Xue Li's BSA analysis.
 Bulk segregant analysis is a technique for identifying the genetic loci that underlie phenotypic trait differences.
 The basic approach is to compare two pools of individuals from the opposing tails of the phenotypic distribution, sampled from an interbred population.
+This pipeline takes input all the way to allele freq table generation and plotting for all valid SNPs.

 ## Features